Guidance for main export markets

 Some guidance documents are password protected.
 To check them or register, see:

-Some markets may require products to be registered by relevant government agencies.
-This document lists documents that are required to get products registered in specified countries.
+Some markets require products to be registered by relevant government agencies.
+An explanation of documents that may be required to get animal products registered in specified countries is available:

 Exporting to China